AmrSaber/simple-redis-mutex/readme.md

 A dedicated subscriber is created and managed in the background to manage subscribing to the pub/sub channel.
 It is created as a duplicate of provided redis client, and it stops whenever the provided client stops.

 Only one subscriber is created at a time.
 If the client stops and reconnects for whatever reason, then subscriber will stop with it and will reconnect on next lock use.

+### Fencing Token
+A fencing token is an increasing number that is used to identify the order at which locks are acquired, and is used for further safety with writes in distributed systems.
+See "Making the lock safe with fencing" section from [this article](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html) for more info about fencing tokens.

+If the lock is successfully acquired then a fencing token is sure to be assigned, otherwise no fencing token will be issued if the lock is not acquired.

+Fencing tokens can be access from `release` function like `release.fencingToken`, it is undefined only if lock was not acquired.

+Fencing tokens are global across all locks issued and not scoped with lock name.
+Application logic should only depend on the fencing token increasing and not care about the exact value of the token.

 ### Double Releasing
 Once `release` function has been called all following calls are no-op, so same function cannot release the lock again from a different holder.